Indigenous Pathway

 The program began in 2022 with the primary purposes of:

-• Enhancing Access: Providing Indigenous students with tailored support and resources to navigate the application process and succeed in medical education.
+- Enhancing Access: Providing students with tailored support and resources to navigate the application process and succeed in medical education.

-• Reducing Barriers: Identifying and minimizing systemic barriers that Indigenous students face in accessing medical education, including financial, social, and educational challenges.
+- Reducing Barriers: Identifying and minimizing systemic barriers that American Indian students face in accessing medical education, including financial, social, and educational challenges.

-• Promoting Health Equity: Aiming to reduce health disparities experienced by Indigenous populations through increased representation in healthcare and medical research.
+- Promoting Health Equity: Aiming to reduce health disparities experienced by American Indian populations through increased representation in healthcare and medical research.

-The pathway program aims to create a more diverse and inclusive healthcare workforce that can better serve Indigenous communities.
+The pathway program aims to create a more diverse and inclusive healthcare workforce that can better serve American Indian communities.

 Program Team